-Stephanie Powers is the Sr. Director for Policy and Partnerships managing federal Executive Branch relationships in the Council on Foundations’ Department of Public Policy and Legal Affairs.
+Stephanie Powers is the Vice President for Policy and Partnerships managing federal Executive Branch relationships in the Council on Foundations’ Department of Public Policy and Legal Affairs.
 The Executive Branch partnership portfolio compliments the Council’s long standing work as the policy voice for philanthropy to the Legislative Branch and ensures that philanthropy has a voice within the Executive Branch of the federal government as well.
 In her work on behalf of the Council’s membership, Ms. Powers identifies opportunities to connect foundations and federal government agencies for mutual benefit and investment leveraging, as well as engaging other national organizations in Washington that can help to advance the mission of the Council and its members.
 In her role, Ms. Powers also contributes her extensive experience in legislative advocacy to the Council’s Government Relations

 Prior to joining the Council, Ms. Powers was the CEO of the National Association of Workforce Boards (2002 – 2006).
 She previously held appointed positions in the Clinton Administration’s Departments of Education and Labor as the National School to Work Director and Chief of Staff for the Employment & Training Administration from 1993-1998.